Tips for Flourishing

 Use your senses to ground yourself in the here and now, try these exercises: Mindfulness of the Senses

-Putting one foot in front of the other is how we learned to walk, taking one moment at a time is important in these times.
+Putting one foot in front of the other is how we learned to walk, taking one moment at a time is important to remember.
 Focus on this moment, this hour, this day, rather than overwhelming yourself with ALL the details.
 This can help you break down problems into more manageable pieces.

 O: Open Up